surajrath08/skin_cancer_classification/readme.txt

 	and "HAM10000_images_part_2" into one folder named "HAM10000_images"

 ## run the code by installing all the necessary packages included in the ipynb file
+## we used Tensorflow and keras to build and train the model